Cost of living in Bratislava: let’s analyze costs of food, real estate, entertainment and transport in Bratislava, Slovakia

 Bratislava is the capital of Slovakia, one of the youngest independent nations in Europe.
 After a turbulent past in the XX century, and being part of Czechoslovakia, Bratislava became the capital of Slovakia, a country which became independent in 1993.

 The past two decades were of important economic and social reforms in Slovakia.
-Currently, Slovakia is a full European Union member.
+Currently, Slovakia is a full European Union member and also a part of the Schengen Area.
 Slovakia is also part of the Eurozone, making the euro its currency, and the Schengen free movement area.

-The favorable economic and social stability, combined with a rise in living standards, made the attractiveness of Slovakia grow considerably in recent years.
+The fast paced economy and social stability, combined with a rise in living standards, made the appeal of Slovakia grow considerably in recent years.
 Currently, Slovakia, and most notably Bratislava, have a positive net migration rate.

 The factors driving the influx of expats to Bratislava also contribute to a rise in the cost of living in the capital of Slovakia.
 That is especially the case when it comes to real estate, but for short and long term visitors.

 Let’s check some data for the cost of living in Bratislava, Slovakia below:

 The currency in Slovakia is the euro.
 The conversion rate to the EUR is 1 dollar to 0.86 EUR as of September 25, 2020.